DamianEhrenburg/portfolio/README.md

 # Technical Portfolio

-I build desktop apps, Telegram bots, API integrations and Godot prototypes.
+I work on small practical projects: desktop tools, Telegram bots, API integrations and Godot prototypes.

-This repository collects the projects I can show with screenshots and short notes.
+This repository collects projects I can show with screenshots and short notes.

 ---